Coal mining in the United States

-In 2015, four publicly traded US coal companies filed for Chapter 11 bankruptcy protection, including Patriot Coal Corporation, Walter Energy, and the fourth-largest Alpha Natural Resources.
+In 2015, four publicly traded U.S. coal companies filed for Chapter 11 bankruptcy protection, including Patriot Coal Corporation, Walter Energy, and the fourth-largest Alpha Natural Resources.
 By January 2016, more than 25% of coal production was in bankruptcy in the United States including the top two producers Peabody Energy and Arch Coal.
 When Arch Coal filed for bankruptcy protection, the price of coal had dropped 50% since 2011 and it was $4.5 billion in debt.
 On October 5, 2016, Arch Coal emerged from Chapter 11 bankruptcy protection.
 In October 2018, Westmoreland Coal Company filed for bankruptcy protection.
 On May 10, 2019, the third largest U.S. coal company by production, Cloud Peak Energy, filed for Chapter 11 bankruptcy protection.
-On October 29, 2019 Murray Energy filed for Chapter 11 bankruptcy protection.
+On October 29, 2019, Murray Energy filed for Chapter 11 bankruptcy protection.

 History

-Coal, primarily from underground mines east of the Mississippi was the nation's primary fuel source until the early 1950s.
+Coal, primarily from underground mines east of the Mississippi, was the nation's primary fuel source until the early 1950s.
 Surface (strip) and mountaintop removal mining overtook underground mines in the 1970s.
 In 2000, the majority of coal was produced west of the Mississippi.